tommus/tommus/README.md

 ## A Glimpse into My World

 > :book: Fun Fact: I recently undertook an epic literary adventure, devouring
 > J.R.R.
 Tolkien's masterpiece, *The Silmarillion*.
-A journey akin to becoming a
+I might have inadvertently
-> hobbit of knowledge!
+> turned into a Hobbit.

 Feel free to explore my GitHub repositories and get a taste of my coding odyssey.